-The Manager’s Walk-through and Figure Eight Training Manual is a 67 page document
+The Manager’s Walk-through and Figure Eight Training Manual is a PDF document and is available for immediately download – 67 page document.

 The Managers Walking Path Starts Here: